 A universal basic income is a government guarantee that each citizen receives a minimum income.
 It is also called a citizen’s income, guaranteed minimum income, or basic income.
 The intention behind the payment is to provide enough to cover the basic cost of living and provide financial security.

 In my analysis, the problem of ‘The Clinton Curse’ will not allow the United States to embrace the concept of a Universal Income.
 The social inequity, the unfair, and the unjust Welfare Reform Act (PRWORA) introduced by President Bill Clinton in 1996 must be revoked, repealed, replaced, abrogated, and abolished to save the country from the bondage of foreign indebtedness.
+The US is living on a slippery slope.

 By Ishaan Tharoor